JosephTLyons/promptly/README.md

 ## Tips

-- Use custom error types, along with `prompt_once`, to build custom prompt loops with specialized logic.
+- Use your own error types, along with `prompt_once`, to build custom prompt loops with specialized logic.
 - Add [`gleam-community/ansi`](https://github.com/gleam-community/ansi) for pretty output.